californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a DUI in California?

-In California, charges for Driving Under the Influence (DUI) is one of the most severe traffic violations and is considered misdemeanors.
+In California, charges for Driving Under the Influence (DUI) are severe traffic violations and are considered misdemeanors.
 While a DWI charge relies on checking the driver's blood-alcohol level, a DUI charge can be made if the officer on the scene has probable cause to believe the driver is impaired, even if the driver's blood-alcohol level is lower than the legal limit.

 The California Department of Motor Vehicles (DMV) maintains records of traffic violations, including DUI's.
-The California Superior Court hears DUI and DWI cases, and the Clerk of Circuit court in the county where the DUI or DWI was heard maintains these records.
+The California Superior Court hears DUI and DWI cases, and the Clerk of the Circuit Court in the county where the DUI or DWI was heard maintains these records.

 What is the Difference Between a DUI and a DWI in California

 A DUI and a DWI fall under the category of a DUI, but there are disparities between them and reasons for said disparities.
-A driver can catch a DWI charge for having a blood-alcohol level of .08 or higher, according to California Vehicle Code Section 23152(a).
-A DUI charge can be given if the blood-alcohol level of the driver falls below .08, but the officer still believes the party is intoxicated and could be a danger to other drivers, as per California Vehicle Code Section 23152(b-g).
+A driver may catch a DWI charge for having a blood-alcohol level of.
+08 or higher, according to California Vehicle Code Section 23152(a).
+A DUI charge may be given if the blood-alcohol level of the driver falls below.
+08, but the officer still believes the party is intoxicated and could be a danger to other drivers, as per California Vehicle Code Section 23152(b-g).

 What happens when you get a DUI for the First Time in California?

-A DUI case starts with being pulled over by a police officer.
-If the law enforcement officer suspects that the driver is intoxicated, the driver will be subject to a breathalyzer or sobriety tests.
+A DUI case typically starts with being pulled over by a police officer.
+If the law enforcement officer suspects that the driver is intoxicated, the driver may be subject to a breathalyzer or sobriety tests.
 If the driver fails these tests, an arrest will typically be made.
-Following an arrest, the party will have their license taken away and be subject to other tests that may bring on additional charges.
+Following an arrest, the party may have their license taken away and be subject to other tests that may bring on additional charges.
 After booking at the police station, parties may be released on bail.

-After an arrest and booking, the case will be brought to the California Department of Motor Vehicles (DMV) for license suspension no more than 30 days after the arrest.
+After an arrest and booking, cases are typically brought to the California Department of Motor Vehicles (DMV) for license suspension no more than 30 days after the arrest.
 The driver will then have a DMV hearing, providing the opportunity for contesting the charge and cross-examination of the police officer.

 Following the DMV hearing is an arraignment.
 Arraignment is when the party being charged goes to court, where an offer or deal may be extended.
 Parties are typically advised to hire a lawyer to represent one's case.
 Pleading guilty moves the trial to sentencing.

-Pleading not-guilty will move the case to the pre-trial phase to fight the charges or ask for another plea deal.
+Pleading not-guilty generally moves the case to the pre-trial phase where drivers may fight the charges or ask for another plea deal.
 Typically, a pre-trial is as far as a first-time DUI case will go, but occasionally the case moves to trial.
-A trial will include a jury, opening statements, the presentation of the claim against the party, a defense, closing statements, and a verdict by the jury.
+A trial will usually include a jury, opening statements, the presentation of the claim against the party, a defense, closing statements, and a verdict by the jury.

-Being found guilty in either the pre-trial or trial phase can result in:
+Being found guilty in either the pre-trial or trial phase may result in:

 • Fines ranging from $390 to $1,000